-Over the years I have found BI author and consultant Neil Raden to be a welcome voice of common sense, from advocating simplicity for successful BI, insisting on avoiding hype, to a healthy disdain for BI buzzwords (“I’ve reluctantly come to the conclusion that ‘analytics’ means anything the speaker/writer/vendor/analyst wants it to mean,” Raden said in a recent droll tweet).
+Over the years I have found business intelligence author and consultant Neil Raden to be a welcome voice of common sense, from calling for simplicity for successful BI, insisting on avoiding hype, to a healthy disdain for BI buzzwords:

-Somehow, until recently, I had overlooked a particular Neil Raden BeyeNETWORK blog entry which really struck a chord.
+One particular Neil Raden blog article really struck a chord with me.
 The title speaks for itself: You Cannot Fix a Broken Company by Measuring How Broken it is.
-Neil Raden’s post goes to the heart of what Business Intelligence is, and what it is not.
-From Neil’s post:
+Neil Raden’s post goes to the heart of what Business Intelligence is – and what it is not:

-The BI industry has sort of casually sent the message that BI makes companies better.
-I’ve seen this in presentations, webinars, seminars, books and blogs from vendors, practitioners and analysts.
-But the question is, once you expose something that needs attention, what next?
+The BI industry has sort of casually sent the message that BI makes companies better… But the question is, once you expose something that needs attention, what next?
 As a consultant and implementer of data warehousing and BI for many years, I never really came up with a good answer…

 And here is an especially important comment:

-I empathize with Neil and this ‘You’re just the techie’ brush-off, but management’s response to Neil’s inquiry raises much more serious concern: the first response by management to address serious business problems was to bring in outside consultants…?
-Was the accidental point of the response that the company’s executives perceive they cannot effectively address, on their own, the issues identified by Neil Raden’s BI solution?
+I empathize with Neil and this condescending ‘You’re just the techie’ brush-off from management.
+It also raises much more serious concern: Why would management’s first response to serious business problems be to bring in outside consultants to handle it?
+Isn’t that their job?
+Was management basically they cannot effectively address on their own the issues that Neil Raden’s BI solution had identified?

 One more quote from Neil’s post: